SmathyCo/CO/README.md

 ## How Will CO Achieve This?

 You might be wondering how CO will integrate multiple programming languages.
 Our approach involves using a powerful interpreter that dynamically handles different programming languages based on your requirements.
 When you need a compiler for specific tasks, you can easily switch configurations using `coe init` to adjust the `settings.co.json` file.
 This flexibility ensures that CO can adapt to various programming paradigms, making it a robust tool for diverse projects.

+## How Are We Going to Make This Performant?

+To ensure CO delivers high performance, we are adopting a modular approach.
+The language will support a "plugins" folder where you can add and manage different components.
+Simply place the relevant files into this folder, and you're set!
+This modular system allows you to include only the features and functionalities you need, minimizing overhead and optimizing performance.

+## Why Use Node.js as a Backend?

+We chose Node.js for our backend due to its seamless integration with the C programming language.
+Since Node.js itself is built on C, leveraging it allows us to take advantage of its performance and simplicity.
+This choice streamlines our development process, enabling more efficient interaction between CO and Node.js, and ultimately enhancing the overall system's effectiveness.